abelemlih/weather_fit/README.md

 ```
 $ ionic serve
 ```
-and then access the app on your browser through http://localhost:8100/
+and then access the app on your browser through http://localhost:8100/ (preferably Google Chrome or Mozilla Firefox)

 ### User Manual